 5. Humans Love Eating Meat

 There is a growing demand for meat worldwide that is not showing any sign of slowing down.
 In fact, meat consumption worldwide has doubled in the past two decades and forecasts predict that demand for livestock protein will rise by 13% before the end of this decade.
 The higher the demand, the more pressure the supply chain will have to endure to meet them.
 Today we understand the value in coming up with alternative solutions for conventional meat.
 Cultivated meat provides another meat protein option that can alleviate the pressure off conventional supply chain while using considerably lower amounts of natural resources to produce meat.

 Is Cultivated Meat Nutritious?

 Cultivated meat can arguably be healthier than conventional and alternative meat products in the market today.
 While it is still pending regulatory approval, the cultivated meat industry is in the process of producing meat with the same or better nutritional value of farmed meat.

 Food safety and nutrition are Future Meat’s top priority.
 We want to ensure that consumers can enjoy cultivated meat without giving up on the nutritional values that comes with animal protein.
 We are racing to produce the highest quality, and most delicious, cultivated meat you’ll find once it hits the market.

 Rest assured that our mindset is to bring the most beneficial components cultivated meat can offer.

 The Future of Meat is Here

-There are many reasons to take part in the cultured meat revolution, whether it’s helping the environment, improving health, or supporting animal welfare; it’s just better meat no matter how you look at it.
+After reviewing the many cultivated meat advantages, it is clear to see that the cultivated meat industry is revolutionizing the way we approach food.
+There are many reasons to take part in the cultured meat revolution, whether it’s helping the environment or supporting animal welfare; it’s just better meat no matter how you look at it.